 The study comprised 100 young children, ranging in age from 3 to 7 years, with a mean age of 5 years.
 The sample included 52 boys and 48 girls, representing a near-even gender distribution.
-Participants were selected from various socioeconomic backgrounds ensure to а representative sample.
-[Table 1] Screen Time Distribution
+Participants were selected from various socioeconomic backgrounds to ensure a representative sample.
+[Table 1]

+Screen Time Distribution